WhiskyDev/whiskydev.github.io/_posts/2017-04-28-Record-Google-Earth.md

 ffmpeg -i YourMovie.mp4 -ss HH:MM:SS -to HH:MM:SS -async 1 YourCutMovie.mp4
 ```

 VLC is going to help us plug in the right values.
-Open the recoded movie and find the crop video filter (_Tools_ ? _Effects and Filters_ ? _View Effects_ tab ? _Crop_ subtab).
+Open the recoded movie and find the crop video filter (_Tools_ &rarr; _Effects and Filters_ &rarr; _View Effects_ tab &rarr; _Crop_ subtab).
 Play with these values until only the Google Earth view is in the frame.

 ![VLC crop filter][7]